nguyenloc2410/mips_32_interrupt/README.md

 <img src="/image/registers.png">
 </div>

+Cause register used for detecting what kind of exceptions and interrupts Status register used for warning to other I/O. It says "hey i am in trouble OK ?, so dont bother me ?"
+EPC register used for storing the current PC orthe next PC only for the interrupt.
 # 5. Instruction Memory
 * 0000010000000000 load R0 <- Mem(R2 + 0)
 * 0000010001000001 load R1 <- Mem(R2 + 1)